 In brief, the hazardous wastes covered by RCRA include any chemical or substance found on one of these lists:

-- Commercial chemical products, listed with the code “P” or “U.” Healthcare examples of P-listed waste include warfarin, nicotine, and physostigmine; U-listed examples include mitomycin and phenol.
+- Commercial chemical products, listed with the code “P” or “U.” Healthcare examples of P-listed waste include warfarin, nicotine (excluding over-the-counter nicotine replacement therapies such as patches, gum and lozenges), and physostigmine; U-listed examples include mitomycin and phenol.
 Note that P-listed wastes are considered “acutely toxic” and may also be referred to as “acute hazardous wastes,” with special collection and disposal rules.

 - Hazardous wastes from specific industries/sources, listed with the code “K.” Healthcare facilities typically do not generate K-listed waste.